trallnag/prometheus-ecs-discoverer/README.md

 What are the advantages of using this project over [prometheus-ecs-sd](https://github.com/signal-ai/prometheus-ecs-sd )?

-* Modified throttling allows the usage in environments with hundreds of tasks.
+* Modified throttling in combination with the already existing caching allows the usage in environments with hundreds of tasks.
 * Every target can expose custom labels via its environment variables.
+This way you can provide more ways to aggregate metrics.
+For example by type of API.
 * Deploy as container (provided and can be used directly) or Python package.
+    No need to manually install boto3 and so on.
 * Instrumented with Prometheus.
 Allows more insights into the discoverer.
+You can monitor how long discovery rounds take and stuff like used memory.
 * Extensive testing with high coverage ensures functionality.
-* Works out of the box with being deployed in a container.
 * More configuration options.
+For example structured logs.

 ---